-Mr. Scribner has played a lead role in obtaining regulatory approval for transactions in a variety of industries and possesses significant antitrust merger experience in the high-tech space representing clients such as Adobe and Applied Materials, among others.
-Among his notable matters, Mr. Scribner secured U.S. antitrust approval from the U.S. Department of Justice for Iron Mountain’s $2.6 billion acquisition of Recall Holdings.
-Iron Mountain and Recall were both leading providers of document management services.
-Mr. Scribner regularly counsels clients including Sanofi and Abbott Laboratories on potential transactions.
-He also represented Univision Music Group in its sale to Universal Music Group.
+Mr. Scribner has played a lead role in obtaining regulatory clearance for transactions in a variety of industries and possesses significant antitrust merger experience in the high-tech and pharmaceutical areas.
+He regularly counsels clients such as Adobe, Applied Materials, Sanofi, and Abbott Laboratories on potential transactions.
+Among his notable matters, Mr. Scribner secured U.S. Department of Justice clearance for Iron Mountain’s $2.6 billion acquisition of Recall Holdings.
+Iron Mountain and Recall were both leading providers of document management services in the U.S. Mr. Scribner recently obtained antitrust clearance for Sanofi in connection with a number of significant acquisitions including Bioverativ, Ablynx, and Alnylam.
+He also secured Federal Trade Commission clearance for Abbott relating to its acquisition of Alere.

 Mr. Scribner has also done extensive work in private antitrust litigation, including defending conspiracy, monopolization, tying, and antitrust counterclaims in patent cases on behalf of Johnson & Johnson, Eastman Kodak, Applera Corporation, Bertelsmann and Providence Equity Partners.